aslamhus/fileselect/README.md

 @aslamhus/fileselect
 =========
-Simple library for selecting and reading files and returning a preview of the selected file.
+A simple library for selecting, reading, and creating previews of files.
 FileSelect can generate previews for pdfs and images (including HEIC).

 ## Dependencies
 This package depends on the [Alex Corvi's Heic2any](https://alexcorvi.github.io/heic2any/) and [PDF.js](https://github.com/mozilla/pdf.js) to generate  blobs for Heic files and Pdfs.